ForestAdmin/documentation-user-guide/other-tabs/activity.md

 For each of these actions, the **user**, the targeted **record(s)** and **timestamp** are logged.

 {% hint style="success" %}
-Forest Admin tracks and stores these activities **without records’ sensible data** except the ID/primary key to be able to reconcile data in the user interface on users request in the user interface.
+Forest Admin tracks and stores these activities **without records’ sensible data** except the ID/primary key to be able to reconcile data, on users request, in the user interface.
 {% endhint %}

 #### Export activity logs